Multibubble blow-up analysis for the Brezis-Nirenberg problem in three dimensions: Main results

 and, for every $\mu > 0$ and $x_0 \in \R^3$ its rescaled and translated versions

 Notice that the normalizations are chosen here so that $-\Delta B_{\mu, x_0} = B_{\mu,x_0}^5$ on $\R^3$, for every $\mu > 0$ and $x_0 \in \R^3$.

 The $B_{\mu, x_0}(x)$ are easily found to represent the leading order profile of $u_\eps$ around each of its concentration points, see Proposition \ref{proposition preliminaries multi} below.
 However, as explained above, a higher precision is needed for our purposes.
 Thus we shall need to introduce the following explicit correction function.
-Let $W$ be the unique radial solution to
+For $j,k \in \{1,2,3\}$, we consider functions $W_{jk}$ which satisfy